Critical Thinkers (1st part)

 That was my first encounter with that word.
 I wondered what mysterious thing bullying could’ve been.
 The word didn’t sound scary, nor malicious.

 “Bullying was the beginning of what caused Roseland to change.
-Bullying was the root to destruction.
-Its intoxicating how us humans ourselves let bullying turn a utopia into a society where happiness has to be faked.
+Bullying was the root of destruction.
+It’s intoxicating how us humans ourselves let bullying turn a utopia into a society where happiness has to be faked.
 Bullying is when you put down others because of the way they look, act or feel.
 Serenity imagine being constantly ridiculed because you’re poor.”

 “That’s mean mommy, that would make me feel sad.”